Mishuni/CNN_number_image/README.md

 2. Convert the Input image to Gray Image

 3. Gaussian smoothing (removing noise)

+4. Histogram equalization (contrast enhancement)

-4. Thresholding (make a region of number bright)
+5. Thresholding (make a region of number bright)

-5. Extracting the region of number from the image
+6. Extracting the region of number from the image

 AI Training (CNN algorithm)